Delicious moments are better shared!

 Table of Contents

-Arroz con leche, or traditional rice pudding, is a decadent milk-based traditional Spanish dessert with a touch of sweet cinnamon and vanilla.
+Arroz con leche, or traditional rice pudding, is a decadent milk-based rice dessert with a touch of sweet cinnamon and vanilla.
+The best part is that it’s a really fail-proof and comforting dessert, whether warm or cold.

 Rice Pudding Cubano